zuhengming/hengxyz.github.io/_expressions/4MOBIDEM.md

 redirect_to:
 ---

-2020-2022 : Project MOBIDEM aims to develop an electronic signature platform based on face recogntion:
+2016-2019 : The object of project MOBIDEM is to realize  an electronic platform with an advanced electronic signature capacity for an electronic document provided by a third party, which is easy to use and low-cost.
+The task of the L3i is to develop a biometric authentification system based on face recogntion:

 - Collabration labotories: [L3i](https://l3i.univ-larochelle.fr/), [AriadNext](https://www.ariadnext.com/)
 - with [Burie Jean-Christophe](https://l3i.univ-larochelle.fr/Burie-Jean-Christophe-MCF-HDR), [Muriel Visani](https://pageperso.univ-lr.fr/mvisani/), [Petra Gomez-Krämer](https://pageperso.univ-lr.fr/petra.gomez/), [Muhammad Muzzamil LUQMAN](https://scholar.google.com/citations?user=ACfqR3UAAAAJ&hl=en), [Marchand Sylvain](http://sylvain-marchand.info/), [Ahmad Montaser Awal](https://scholar.google.fr/citations?user=lADqsksAAAAJ&hl=fr)